ministryofjustice/cfe-civil/README.md

 bundle exec cucumber
 ```

+The CFE Integration Tests which were held in Google Spreadsheets, have been migrated to cucumber tests.
+For archival purposes, the [Master CFE Integration Tests Spreadsheet](https://justiceuk.sharepoint.com/:x:/r/sites/laa-ccq-team/Shared%20Documents/CCQ%20%26%20CFE/CFE_%20Integration%20Tests/AAA%20-%20CFE%20Integration%20Test%20master%20spreadsheet.xlsx?d=w2c81f8026c62408596d76d39bf48ab45&csf=1&web=1&e=tgoQqk) lists all the spreadsheets that used to run (these have been converted to excel).

 ### Unit tests in RSpec

 The aim is for these to be "unit test" style - i.e. numerous tests that cover the detail of the functionality - the bottom level of the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).
 See: [CFE-Civil Test pyramid](https://docs.google.com/drawings/d/1XADSXrS-wQ6GHWo8b5JLdnWEHjrR_OyX5xT2uB4_jI4/edit)